Jerome Rivera: Early career

 Rivera made his MMA debut at Triple-A MMA 5 Redemption at the Rock, where he faced Levi Lucero and submitted him via rear-naked choke in the first round.
 Rivera would go on to defeat his next three foes, all by the way of submission stoppages.
 After defeating Jesus Urbina at KOTC Thunder via unanimous decision and Saul Elizondo in the second round via rear-naked choke at Jackson-Wink Fight Night 1, Riveria made his Legacy Fighting Alliance debut at LFA 10, where he faced Zac Riley and went on to defeat him via unanimous decision.

 In June 2017, Rivera lost for the first time to Roberto Sanchez via third round armbar at LFA 14.
 After a 11 months layoff, he suffered a dislocated elbow in a loss by injury to Brandon Royval at LFA 39.
 Rivera had Tommy John surgery in May 2018 and returned just nine months later for what was then his ninth professional fight.
 During this time, he would dig wells with one arm a couple weeks after elbow surgery, desperate for any job to make sure he was providing for the arrival of Emilia, who was two years old.

 In his first bout after the injury, Rivera faced Gene Perez at Jackson’s MMA Series 27 and won the bout in the first round via armbar.
 Making his return to Legacy Fighting Alliance, he took on Kendrick Latchman in the co-main event of LFA 80 and submitted him via triangle choke in the second round.

-He was given a chance for a UFC contract on Dana White's Contender Series, fighting Ronaldo Rodriguez at Dana White's Contender Series 27 on August 4, 2020.
+He was given a chance for a UFC contract on Dana White's Contender Series, fighting Ronaldo Rodríguez at Dana White's Contender Series 27 on August 4, 2020.
 He won the fight via unanimous decision, but was not offered an UFC contract.